 It is essential to understand that having a panic attack does not mean that you automatically have a panic disorder.
 However, if your panic attacks are reoccurring more than before and for more than a week, we recommend that you seek the advice of an expertly trained anxiety therapist for a proper diagnosis.

-Our clients at the Grief Recovery Center who do have panic disorders say that their panic attacks are debilitating in that they disrupt their day to day activities.
+Our clients at the Grief Recovery Center in Houston, TX who do have panic disorders say that their panic attacks are debilitating in that they disrupt their day to day activities.
 They would avoid physical activities, places, situations, people, and environments that they may deem as a potential source of anxiety.
 Most will tell you that their number one worry is the fear of another attack, and thus prefer to isolate themselves out of embarrassment.
-If this is you, or someone you know, and you would like to seek professional assistance in this area, you can contact us at the Grief Recovery Center for more info today.
+If this is you, or someone you know, and you would like to seek professional assistance in this area, you can contact us at the Grief Recovery Center in Houston, TX for more info today.